IBM-Cloud/terraform-provisioner-safe-local-exec/README.md

-# safe-local-exec
+# terraform-provisioner-safe-local-exec
-safe-local-exec provisoner introduces an environment to provide controlled execution of commands on the hosts.
+terraform-provisioner-safe-local-exec is enhanced version of local-exec provisioner from the terraform.
+It introduces an environment to provide controlled execution of commands on the hosts.
 This is achieved by introducing a new parameter `timeout` in the schema.
 The configured timeout will be in the seconds.
 The command execution on the host  will be killed by sending `SIGKILL` if the command excution time exceeds the timout limit configured

 ## Example